dbbs-lab/bsb-core/docs/getting-started/installation.rst

   # Create an empty scaffold network with the default configuration.
   scaffold = Scaffold()

-You can now head over to the :doc:`getting started <top-level-guide>` section.
+You have now the minimal installation to complete the :doc:`getting started <top-level-guide>` section.

 Parallel support
 ================